nii-gakunin-cloud/ccrd-website/sc21/CREST/index.md

 - The `reconf job` step is invoked before executing each step and allocates computing resources according to the allocation plan.

 These virtual steps interact with an AS module to make a plan and to allocate computing resources.
 An *AS core* is a reconfiguration algorithm in the AS module and is designed as an external program to easily replace with other reconfiguration algorithm.
 We integrated our prototype with the reconfiguration algorithm by Hokkaido University group.
+An AS module and RA can be integrated with [ep3](https://github.com/tom-tan/ep3).

 ### Metrics Collection Scheme in our Prototype